-For fiscal year ended June 30, 2022

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the transition period from

-Commission file number: 001-14891

-FRANKLIN WIRELESS CORP.

-(Exact name of Registrant as specified in its charter)

-Nevada

-(State or other jurisdiction of incorporation or organization)

-9707 Waples Street Suite 150 San Diego, California (Address of principal executive offices)

-Registrant's telephone number, including area code

-Securities registered pursuant to Section 12(b) of the Act: None

-Securities registered pursuant to Section 12(g) of the Act:

-Common Stock, par value \$.001 per share

-Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🖾

-Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🖾

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one)

-Large accelerated filer Non-accelerated filer Emerging growth company Accelerated filer ⊠ Smaller reporting company ⊠

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-Yes \boxtimes No \square
+For fiscal year ended J June 30, 2022 OR ☐TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE S ECURITIES EXCHA NGE ACT OF 1934 For the transition period from to Commission file number er: 001-14891 FRANKLIN WIREI (Exact name of Registrant as sp Nevada 95-3733534 (State or other jurisdiction of incorporation or organization) (I.R.S S. Employer Identification Number) 9707 Waples Street Suite 150 San Diego, California (Address of principal executive offices) 92121 (Zip code) (858) 623-00 Registrant's telephone number Securities registered pursuant to Sec tion 12(b) of the Act: N None Securities registered pursuant to Section 12(g) of the Ac t: Common Stock, par value \$.001 per share Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Secur rities Act.
+Yes □ No ⊠ Indicate by check mark if the Registrant is not required to file reports pursuant to Sec etion 13 or Section 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be the preceding 12 months (or for such shorter period that the registrant was required to the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically every Inte Regulation S-T ( $\S 232.405$ of this chapter) during the preceding 12 months (or for suc files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerate emerging growth company.
+See the definitions of "large accelerated filer," "accelerate in Rule 12b-2 of the Exchange Act.
+(Check one) Large accelerated filer □ ed filer ⊠ Non-accelerated filer □ Emerging growth company □ Smaller re eporting company If an emerging growth company, indicate by check mark if the registrant has elected revised financial accounting standards provided pursuant to Section 13(a) of the Excl d transition period for complying with any new or Indicate by check mark whether the registrant has filed a report on and attestation over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C. its audit report.
+Yes $\boxtimes$ No $\square$

 Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+Yes $\square$ No $\boxtimes$